Higher Education Opportunity Act

 H.R 4137, the Higher Education Opportunity Act (HEOA), is a reauthorization of the Higher Education Act.
 It includes provisions that are designed to reduce the illegal uploading and downloading of copyrighted works through peer-to-peer (P2P) file sharing.
-Ursinus is required by this act to provide the following information.
+Ursinus is required by this act to provide the following three pieces information:

-3. Unauthorized peer-to-peer file sharing will be handled in accordance with established college practices, policies, and procedures, confirmation of inappropriate use of Ursinus College Information Technology resources may result in termination of access, disciplinary review, expulsion, termination of employment, legal action, or other disciplinary action deemed appropriate.
+- Unauthorized peer-to-peer file sharing will be handled in accordance with established college practices, policies, and procedures.
+Confirmation of inappropriate use of Ursinus College Information Technology resources may result in termination of access, disciplinary review, expulsion, termination of employment, legal action, or other disciplinary action deemed appropriate.
 Information Technology will, when necessary, work with other College offices such as Residence Life, the Judicial Board, the Deans’ office, Campus Safety, relevant law enforcement agencies, and any other appropriate authority in the resolution of violations.

-Directions to remove P2P file sharing software may be found on the University of Chicago web site Guidelines on How to Disable Peer-to-Peer Services.
+- Directions to remove P2P file sharing software may be found on the University of Chicago web site.